eblume/CS-Club-Site-at-SJSU/members.md

 **You don't need to ask permission!** Just click the edit link above and add yourself in.
 There are absolutely no qualifications to this, except that it would be very nice if you didn't lie about being a student at SJSU.
 But we won't check.
 (Probably.)

-You may include in your listing (1) your email address and/or (2) an additional link to something represeinting you, like a profile page or a personal web page, etc. Both links are entirely optional.
+You may include in your listing (1) your email address and/or (2) an additional link to something representing you, like a profile page or a personal web page, etc. Both links are entirely optional.
 If you chose to do either, try to keep to the format shown above, where your name is a hyperlink to your email and the extra link is in parenthesis to the right of your name.